-The European ceramic industry supports ambitious strategies around sustainable built environment and reduction of emission targets associated to buildings.
-Building ceramic materials contribute positively to such strategies through their long life and durability, absence of volatile organic compounds'(VOCs) emissions, high recyclability, low environmental impacts thanks to inert characteristic of clay, etc. Unfortunately, we see that some Member States question the importance of achieving these goals by introducing disputed scientific methodologies to evaluate the environmental performance of a building.
-The 2020 ER methodology recently disseminated and reflected in the Draft Order notified to the European Commission on 14 December 20201 by the French government (Direction de l'Habitat, de l'Urbanisme et des Paysages - DHUP) proposes the introduction of an innovative indicator: "impact on climate change 100 years after its construction" - the Dynamic LCA approach.
-In a nutshell, this indicator considers the future emissions and absorptions of greenhouse gases as having a lower impact compared to what is emitted or absorbed today.
+Our industry supports ambitious strategies around sustainable built environment and reduction of emission targets associated to buildings.
+With regret, we see that some Member States question the importance of achieving these goals by introducing disputed methodologies to evaluate the environmental performance of a building.
+The 2020 ER methodology disseminated and reflected in the Draft Order notified to the European Commission on 14 December 2020 by French ministry (Direction de l'Habitat, de l'Urbanisme et des Paysages - DHUP) proposes the introduction of an innovative indicator: "impact on climate change 100 years after its construction" - the Dynamic LCA approach.
+In essence, this indicator considers the future emissions and absorptions of greenhouse gases as having a lower impact compared to what is emitted or absorbed today.

-The methodology presents significant risks which should be avoided.
+The methodology presents significant risks which would be really important to be avoided.

 Acts as a barrier to free movement of goods.
-Having a widely rejected method adopted in national regulation distorts the Single Market and creates barriers to trade for products with low end-of-life emissions within EU.
-Common European methodologies such as EN15804 or Product Environmental Footprint (PEF) do not recognise the dynamic LCA approach resulting in temporary carbon storage, which means that different assessment methods will have to be used for the same parameter.
+Having a widely contested method adopted in national regulation distorts the Single Market and creates barriers to trade for products with low end-of-life emissions within EU.
+Common European methodologies such as EN15804 or Product Environmental Footprint (PEF) do not recognize the dynamic LCA approach which consists of weighting coefficients in the LCA evaluation which means that different assessment methods will have to be used by different countries for the same parameter.